isomerpages/moe-haiggirls/_contact-us/School Information.md

 to coincide with school holidays.
 Please refer to school rule 1.2 on page 12 of the Student Handbook.</p>
 <h3>10.
 Visitors to the School</h3>
-<p>In order to ensure the safety of every pupil in the school, all parents
+<p>In order to ensure the safety of every student in the school, all parents
 / guardians are requested to:</p>
 <ul data-tight="true" class="tight">
 <li>